ja391045/tclisten-fullcfg-spring-boot/README.md

 ## Intended Use Case ##

 This starter should be used when one requires very fine grained control over embedded Tomcat connectors, but wishes that control to remain externalized.
+This is a very narrow use case, and if you are usure about whether or not you need the fine grained control offered, it's likely that it is not needed.

 In most cases, Spring Boot's standard `server.*` and `server.tomcat.*` properties give embedded Tomcat users enough external configuration options to meet their needs.
-In rare cases, such as when multiple connectors are required, more control over Tomcat's configuration is needed.
+In rare cases, such as when multiple connectors with different options are required, more control over Tomcat's configuration is needed.
 To that end, Spring Boot provides programatic methods of fine-tuning Tomcat.
 The downside to the programatic approach is that the fine-tuning isn't inherently external.
 This starter remedies that sitution by providing externalized, `application.properties` based configuration for any and all tuning which is supported by Tomcat 8.0.

 ## Requirements ##